 Simply put, the grand unifying theory of work is decision making.
 Decisions are the great equalizer because every human has to make decisions every day.
 It is the single action that every employee at any rank at any company in any industry in any country must do, every day, no exceptions.
 Therefore, a strategy for success can be reduced to making better decisions than others.

 Incumbent corporations have a conservative calculus, so they work really hard to de-risk decisions.
 They prefer to have fewer meaningful decisions made because the risk of making a wrong decision is greater than maintaining successful decisions already made.
 They achieve this by layering in process to slow down the velocity and quantity of decisions made.
 The culture is set up to punish poor decisions more than reward good decisions, resulting in employees incentivized to minimize the amount and scope of their decisions made that deviate from process.
+To be clear, this is okay, and is almost always the best thing for them.
+They have more data available to them so there is a higher standard for decisions, and predominantly prioritize decisions that positively impact the bottom line, which is absolutely the right thing to do.

 In contrast, startups are on the other end of the spectrum.
 They have fewer resources available with minimal previous decisions to protect.
 Thus, their root risk is not making enough decisions fast enough.
 Inaction has the highest probability of failure.
 A startup can achieve a competitive advantage by accelerating the velocity of decision making as well as increasing the scope or weight of the decisions made.
 A good startup will design the organization around empowering employees to make quick, impactful decisions with less fear of failure, all aligned with other decisions being made.